A hiker went camping despite warnings about severe winter weather. Six rescuers in snowshoes had to save him.

 “All locations will have at least some snow, sleet and freezing rain, with the highest snow totals northwest of I-85,” the National Weather Service tweeted.
 The watch was valid from midnight on Sunday through early Monday.

-That same day, North Carolina Gov. Roy Cooper (D) warned people in his state “to prepare for a significant incoming winter storm” and to pay close attention to local weather forecasts.
+Also on Friday, North Carolina Gov. Roy Cooper (D) warned people in his state “to prepare for a significant incoming winter storm” and to pay close attention to local weather forecasts.
 Hours later, the NWS Raleigh forecast office upgraded its winter storm watch to a weather advisory — “hazardous” conditions and “dangerous impacts” could hit without warning, the agency tweeted.

 But the warnings did not stop a man from setting out Saturday along the 30-mile Art Loeb Trail in Pisgah National Forest, where he would hike and camp, the Haywood County Search and Rescue team said in a Facebook post.
 The strenuous trail, which takes hikers up to the summits of the Black Balsam Knob and Tennent Mountain in western North Carolina, is considered difficult even in good weather.